• Skip to primary navigation

 Then, apply a coat of wipe on TubCast primer with a microfiber cloth.
 The Rustoleum Tub and Tile Kit does not come with primer and it does not say that you need to use primer.
 I have painted enough tricky surfaces in my day to feel like primer is a must have, so I researched and found this product, which has been tested with Rustoleum Tub and Tile paint.
 You can skip this step if you just want to apply the Rustoleum epoxy tub paint alone.

-(NOTE: as mentioned in the supply list, it appears that this tub primer product is no longer available as of April 2024.
+(NOTE: it appears that this tub primer product is no longer available as of April 2024.
 I do not have a recommendation for an alternate primer – I’m sorry!)

 Before painting her bath tub, this blogger used Tub Cast bonding primer.
 She used it underneath the Rustoleum Tub and Tile Kit paint.